communaute 9

 Coach Tip 2: Learn to Run Slowly

 Depending on your plan, you will be able to find base endurance workouts in your running training.
-This type of workout consists of running at ~75% of your Maximum Heart Rate (MHR), you must be able to hold a conversation during this type of workout.
-This is at this pace that a good base for your endurance will be built.
+This type of workout consists of running at about 75% of your Maximum Heart Rate (MHR).
+Specifically, you must be able to hold a conversation during this type of workout.
+It's at this pace that a good base for your endurance will be built.

 communaute 26

-Using a variety of paces will allow you to progress in different ways, and mixing them ensures an improvement in your endurance.
+Many paces will allow you to progress in different ways.
+Making it a mix ensures you an improvement in your endurance.

 • MAS and pace variations: will allow you to develop your power and increase your limits.
 Mechanically, if you push your maximum capabilities, you will leave more margin for your endurance capabilities and thus delay fatigue.

-Don't worry if you choose Campus, you won't have to think hard to manage your speed and slower pace workouts; the coach will take care of finding the best balance based on your profile.
+💡 If you choose Campus, you won't have to think hard to manage your speed and slower pace workouts, the coach will take care of finding the best balance based on your profile.

 Coach Tip 4: The Long Run

-The mechanism is simple: you'll push your body to run longer, and therefore the additional stress on your body will enable you to overall improve your endurance.
+The mechanism is simple: you'll push your body to run longer and thus the generated stress will allow you to overall improve your endurance.
 Don't hesitate to do this type of workout in a group with Campus members, family, or friends.
 You'll find that it will go much faster!
-To organize or participate in shared runs near you, simply go to our Discord in your region's thread or to our running groups.

 Coach Tip 5: Cross Training to Improve Your Endurance